deschuyteneerj/becode-animation-css/README.md

 The most difficult was maybe to reproduce the picture zooming.
 But also the text appearing in end.

 It took several hours but the result is fine and I am proud of it !

+Here is the link to the GitHub Page: <>